 Respect his responses, whether or not they are correct.

 Try saying: “That’s interesting.
 Why do you think so?”
-This way, he learns to form her own hypotheses.
+This way, he learns to form his own hypotheses.
 Offer enough information so that he doesn’t get frustrated, but not too much that you end up solving the problem for him.

 Encourage him to think of different ways: “What other ideas could we try?”
 Questions like these can help hone your child’s creativity.